resource11/rev_n_frontend/README.md

 ### OVERVIEW

-Rev(n) is an app designed to shorten the design/development iteration cycles that occur when clients and agencies partner on high-budget deliverables, i.e., large format digital displays in the high-traffic consumer space.
+Rev(n) is a tablet-targeted app designed to shorten the design/development iteration cycles that occur when clients and agencies partner on high-budget deliverables, i.e., large format digital displays in the high-traffic consumer space.

 ![Rev(n)](img/rev_n.png?raw=true "Rev(n) intro view")